 Hello, this is Jim and I’m a dual-qualified lawyer (UK & Republic of Ireland) happy to help you today.

-The nursery/childminder should not be charging you for a service which they cannot offer.
-The essential term to the contract you have with them is that you pay them - and in return they provide childcare services.
+The company should not be charging you for a service which they cannot offer.
+The essential term to the contract you have with them is that you pay them - and in return they provide the accommodation.

-Therefore, you would be within your rights to withhold payment until the nursery is in a position to resume their own contractual obligations and provide the service.
+Therefore, you would be within your rights to withhold payment and cancel the contract.

 If they dispute this, threaten them with a report to Trading Standards (tel: 03454 040506).
 If they threaten anything else such as court proceedings (which would be unlikely, especially as most court cases are not now going ahead) then come back to me - I can assist with any response to the claim.

 In the meantime you can use the attached template, tailor it to your situation and see if it works.